sam210723/COMS-1/README.md

 # :satellite: COMS-1 Meteorological Satellite Tools
+**COMS-1 LRIT/HRIT was [shut down on July 22nd 2019](https://twitter.com/sam210723/status/1153114510284054528?s=20) and has since been replaced by meteorological satellite [GK-2A (GEO-KOMPSAT-2A)](https://www.wmo-sat.info/oscar/satellites/view/34).
+Active development of these tools with support for GK-2A imagery can ben found in the [xrit-rx repo](https://github.com/sam210723/xrit-rx).**

-COMS-1 is a geostationary meteorological satellite operated by the [Korean Meteorological Agency](http://www.kma.go.kr/eng/index.jsp)'s (KMA) [National Meteorological Satellite Center](http://nmsc.kma.go.kr/html/homepage/en/ver2/main.do) (NMSC).
-It is positioned at 128.15˚E and provides real-time meteorological data for most of Asia and Oceania.
+COMS-1 was a geostationary meteorological satellite operated by the [Korean Meteorological Agency](http://www.kma.go.kr/eng/index.jsp)'s (KMA) [National Meteorological Satellite Center](http://nmsc.kma.go.kr/html/homepage/en/ver2/main.do) (NMSC).
+It is positioned at 128.15˚E and provided real-time meteorological data for most of Asia and Oceania.

-It broadcasts meteorological data to end-users via two L-band (~1.69 GHz) downlinks:
+It broadcast meteorological data to end-users via two L-band (~1.69 GHz) downlinks:
 - Low Rate Information Transmission (LRIT)
 - High Rate Information Transmission (HRIT)

-These downlinks can be received with an inexpensive hardware setup and some open-source software.
+These downlinks could be received with an inexpensive hardware setup and some open-source software.
 This repo contains part of the software required for receiving these weather images.

-**These tools are under active development and testing.
-They are not user-friendly and require commands to be run manually to get images.
-Once the code is bug-free and has been thoroughly tested I will automate the process and write a setup guide.**

 More information can be found in [these blog posts on my site](https://vksdr.com/t/coms-1).